xlladdins/xll/docs/Excel4MacrosT-Z.md

     > are considered data.
 Microsoft Excel will then generate the
     > appropriate data labels for the output table.

->
+> &nbsp;

-Alpha    is the confidence level for the test.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the confidence level for the test.
 If omitted, alpha is 0.05.

-Difference    is the hypothesized difference in means.
+Difference&nbsp;&nbsp;&nbsp;&nbsp;is the hypothesized difference in means.
 If omitted, difference is 0.

-Var1    is the variance of the first data set.
+Var1&nbsp;&nbsp;&nbsp;&nbsp;is the variance of the first data set.

-Var2    is the variance of the second data set.
+Var2&nbsp;&nbsp;&nbsp;&nbsp;is the variance of the second data set.

 Return to [top](#T)